surifirstpin/biplus_documentation/docs/SavedReports.md

 **Example **
 Here we applied global filter to **Sum count equals to 4** in Analysis section.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)

  And, we apply global filter **Sum count equals to 1** in dashboard.

-![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/glob_fil_2.png) then dashboard global filter override the filter applied in Analysis section resulting in displaying sum count equals to one.
+![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/glob_fil_2.png)

 ## Lookup Single & Multiple

  By adding lookup to reports you can refer set of query or list of items in filters.You can add single or multiple lookups to a dashboard report by clicking on **Add Lookups** in **Apply filter** section of dashboard.